aws-samples/aws-modern-application-workshop/workshop-2/Lab-2/README.md

 </pre>
 <br/>

-You can copy a pre-created one into your application directory:
+You can copy a pre-created one into your application directory.
+If you do, make sure you replace the REPOSITORY_URI with the one from your like-service ECR repository!
 <pre>
-$ cp ~/environment/aws-modern-application-workshop-STAGING/workshop-2/Lab-2/hints/hintspec_dev.yml buildspec_dev.yml
+$ cp ~/environment/aws-modern-application-workshop/workshop-2/Lab-2/hints/hintspec_dev.yml buildspec_dev.yml
 </pre>

 </details>